OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Observations

 The microlensing event \eventname was first identified by the OGLE-IV collaboration on UT 15:51, 28 April 2015.
 With equatorial coordinates $\rm{(RA, Dec)}_{2000} = (18^{\rm{h}}04^{\rm{m}}21\fs 29, -31\degr 34\arcmin 50\farcs 0)$ and Galactic coordinates $(l, b)_{2000} = (-0\fdg 25, -4\fdg 82)$, this event was located inside the field BLG514 of OGLE-IV survey and received three observations per day from the 1.3\,m Warsaw Telescope at the Las Campanas Observatory in Chile \citep{Udalski2003_Optical,Udalski2015_OGLE-IV}.
 The OGLE observations were mostly taken in the $I$ band, but $V$ band observations were also taken at the cadence of a few days in order to provide colour information of the microlensing source.
 The OGLE data were reduced using the software developed by \citet{Wozniak2000_Difference} and \citet{Udalski2003_Optical}, which was based on the Difference Image Analysis (DIA) technique of \citet{Alard1998_Method}.

 This event was observed by the Spitzer Space Telescope as part of the 2015 microlensing campaign \citep{Udalski2015_SPITZERAS,Yee2015_Criteria,Zhu2017_Galactic}.
 It was selected for Spitzer observations on June 8, 2015, as a ``secret event'' and then announced as a Spitzer target on June 12, 2015.
 We refer to \citet{Yee2015_Criteria} for the details of the observing protocol of the Spitzer microlensing program.
 The Spitzer observations started on the same date and stopped on July 19, 2015, when the event moved out of the visibility window of Spitzer.
 There were in total 148 observations taken by Spitzer.
-All Spitzer observations were reduced by the customized software specifically for the microlensing program \citet{Novati2015_SPITZER}.
+All Spitzer observations were reduced by the customized software specifically for the microlensing program \citet{CalchiNovati2015_Spitzer}.

-Even \eventname was also observed by the Microlensing Observations in Astrophysics \citep[MOA,][]{Bond2001_Real-time,Sako2008_MOA-cam3}.
+Event \eventname was also observed by the Microlensing Observations in Astrophysics \citep[MOA,][]{Bond2001_Real-time,Sako2008_MOA-cam3}.
 It is called MOA-2015-BLG-277 in the MOA database.
 Follow-up observations from various small telescopes were also taken for the purpose of detecting planetary signals.
-Because of the unknown systematics and/or the relatively short time baseline, the MOA data and the follow-up data are not included in the modeling of the parallax and xallarap signals, but they provide useful constraints on the binary lens modeling (see Appendix~\ref{app:test_model}).
+Because of the unknown systematics and/or the relatively short time baseline, the MOA data and the follow-up data are not included in the modeling of the subtle signals such as the parallax and xallarap signals, as is commonly done in the modeling of other microlensing events \citep[e.g.,][]{Mroz2022_Systematic}.
+In the case of \eventname, because there are about twice as many observations from MOA as from OGLE, the more informative OGLE data would be substantially downweighted if one were to include the MOA data in the modeling.
+We have nevertheless included the MOA data in the single source binary lens (2L1S) and binary source without xallarap effect (1L2L static) modelings, given that the potential signals from such models are relatively short-timescale (see Appendix~\ref{app:a1_2L1S} and Appendix~\ref{app:a2_static_1L2S}).